Treatment of Liver Cancer, by Stage

 - There are several tumors or the cancer has spread throughout the liver

 Treatment options include ablation, embolization, or both for the liver tumor(s).
-Other options may include targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
+Other options may include targeted therapy, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
 In some cases, treatment may shrink the tumor(s) enough so that surgery (partial hepatectomy or transplant) may become possible.

 These treatments won’t cure the cancer, but they can reduce symptoms and may even help you live longer.
 Because these cancers can be hard to treat, clinical trials of newer treatments may offer a good option in many cases.